superlinked/superlinked/docs/recipes/ecomm-recsys.md

 ### Key features

-- **Example of how to train item2vec on your event data:** - Use events data to extract custom product realtions.
+- **Example of how to train item2vec on your event data** - Use events data to extract custom product realtions.
-- **Events based system:** - Have a session based recommendation that adjust recommendations in realtime while user surfs the site.
+- **Events based system** - Have a session based recommendation that adjust recommendations in realtime while user surfs the site.
-- **Multi modal features:** - Support images, text and categories out of the box with SL.
+- **Multi modal features** - Support images, text and categories out of the box with SL.

 ![image](https://github.com/user-attachments/assets/17cc39fb-f007-4878-8e68-9d723d09aee2)